 Title, URL & meta description: Clickbait & keywords

-Make sure you have an attractive title that included your keywords, a URL that Google can easily crawl (again, think of your keywords) and a meta description that will encourage click-through rate.
+Make sure you have an attractive title that included your keywords, a URL that Google can easily crawl (again, think of your keywords), and a meta description that will encourage a click-through rate.
 See here what Moz has to say on meta descriptions.

 Your post title should appeal to both people (conversion rate) and search engines (SEO).
 Use a free tool like this Headline Analyzer from CoSchedule to make sure your title is catchy and shareable.
 Make sure your keyword is near the start of your title, where it will have the most impact.